MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

 - **CPU**: 64-bit AMD/Intel processor.

-- **Install Docker CE or Podman**: Depending on the version of Linux you use for your Tunnel server, you'll need to install one of the following on the Linux server:
+- **Install Docker CE/EE or Podman**: Depending on the version of Linux you use for your Tunnel server, you'll need to install one of the following on the Linux server:
-  - Docker version 19.03 CE or later
+  - Docker version 19.03 CE/EE or later
   - Podman version 3.0